-Despite being used in such minimal quantities, chemical components from the ink can transfer to the food even when using inks for coding and marking, and especially so when the inks are printed directly onto the packaging – heightening the risk of ink migration further.
+Despite being used in such minimal quantities in date coding, QR coding, etc., chemical components from the ink can still transfer to the food even when using inks for coding and marking, and especially so when the inks are printed directly onto the packaging – heightening the risk of ink migration further.
 Making the appropriate ink selection is integral to support FDA standards and ensuring consumer confidence.

-Here in the United States, the use of printing inks in food packaging materials is subject to the laws and regulations administered by the U.S. Food and Drug Administration (FDA), including the Federal Food, Drug, and Cosmetic Act ("the act").
+Here in the United States, the use of printing inks in food packaging materials is subject to the laws and regulations administered by the U.S. Food and Drug Administration (FDA), including the Federal Food, Drug, and Cosmetic Act ("the act"), better known as Title 21 of the United States Code.
 The act requires that these materials be manufactured under good manufacturing practices and that they be safe and suitable for the intended use.

 What determines how easily an ink is able to migrate through the packaging and come into contact with the product is determined as much by the substrate as it is the ink’s components.
 The considerations with packaging substrates in the bakery industry specifically are that they are a combination of functional and non-functional barriers.

 For example, BOPP (biaxial-oriented polypropylene) films used for bread and biscuits qualify as functional barriers that are effective against water but are incapable of blocking certain ink components, such as mineral oils.
 Likewise, paper, card, and perforated polypropylene (OPP) are deemed non-functional barriers, as their substrate composition allows ink components to migrate into the food.